metalsmith/collections/README.md

 ### Custom sorting, filtering and limiting

 You could define an `order` property on a set of files and pass `sort: 'order:asc'` to `@metalsmith/collections` for example, or you could override the sort with a custom function (for example to do multi-level sorting).
-For instance, this function sorts the "subpages" collection by a numerical "index" property but places unindexed items last.
+The function below function sorts the "subpages" collection by a numerical "index" property but places unindexed items last.

 ```js
 metalsmith.use(